Radical Entertainment: 2005–2008: Acquisition by Vivendi Universal

 Although Radical Entertainment developed few titles for Vivendi Universal Entertainment, the titles gained massive success and warranted the company's interest in the developers.
+In 2004, the company signed an exclusive deal with Vivendi Universal Games to develop new properties and adaptations of existing VU franchises.
 In 2005, Vivendi acquired Radical Entertainment; however, as described by a former developer at Radical, the mood did not change much and Radical still operated as an independent game developing company.
+Several former Radical Entertainment employees formed independent studios thereafter, including Vlad Ceraldi, Joel DeYoung, and Steve Bocska, who established Hothead Games in 2006.
+Wilkinson also left the studio around this time and joined Hothead Games as president and chief executive officer (CEO) in March 2009, replacing Ceraldi.
 After being acquired by Vivendi, Radical began to make many games such as Scarface: The World Is Yours and The Incredible Hulk: Ultimate Destruction while being published under Vivendi's Sierra Entertainment label.
 Radical was also given the license to continue development of the Crash Bandicoot franchise which was also published under Sierra Entertainment.
 Radical took over the development of Crash Tag Team Racing from Traveller's Tales.
 Due to the success of Crash Tag Team Racing, Radical started the development of Crash of the Titans and proclaimed that "Crash was home at Radical" stating that Radical would develop all further Crash games.
 The critical and commercial success of Crash of the Titans spawned one more sequel, Crash: Mind over Mutant, which managed to both critically beat its predecessor as well as commercially.
 During the development of Crash: Mind over Mutant, Radical began working on Prototype.